dvalenciar/robotic_arm_environment/README.md

 ## General Overview

-This repository aims: first, to simulate a robotic arm **from scratch** using GAZEBO and **ROS-2**.
-Second, it creates a custom Reinforcement Learning Environment for testing RL algorithms with a 6DoF Robotic Arm.
-Finally, we test the simulation and environment with a reacher target task, using RL and a 6DoF Robotic Arm
+This repository aims: first, to simulate a 6DoF Robotic Arm **from scratch** using **GAZEBO** and **ROS-2**.
+Second, it creates a custom Reinforcement Learning Environment for testing the Robotic Arm with various RL algorithms.
+Finally, we test the simulation and environment with a reacher target task, using RL and the 6DoF Robotic Arm with a visual target point.

 In the followings links, you can find a step-by-step instruction section for simulating, controlling, and running this repository with the robotic arm: